HFD firefighters and staff members will be at the Valley Mall with displays and information about fire safety and fire prevention.

 Opticom is a traffic control system that provides a way for emergency vehicles (like fire engines, ambulances, and police cars) to get priority access to traffic intersections.

 Sign up to be notified in the event of an emergency situation in this area.
-Anyone who lives or works in the City of Harrisonburg or Rockingham County should register for this free notification.
+Anyone who lives, works, or attends school in the City of Harrisonburg or Rockingham County should register for this free notification.

 The City wishes everyone a safe Thanksgiving holiday!
 Please use fire safety tips found on this website to keep you and your family safe this Thanksgiving!